 LCol Otter arrived at the fort shortly thereafter and, disregarding orders from General Middleton to leave First Nations people alone, he and his troops quickly departed and travelled 60 kilometres in search of the Poundmaker Band.

 The next morning, on May 2, 1885, LCol Otter and his men attacked the Poundmaker Band camp.
 The First Nations and Métis peoples, headed by Chief Fine Day, defended themselves and confrontation ensued in the grasslands and ravines of Cut Knife Hill.
 As it turned out, LCol Otter was ill-equipped to face his opponents who were well-versed warriors and familiar with the terrain.
 Otter’s two cannons were purposeless once their rotted carts disintegrated, and his Gatling gun was unable to fire far enough to reach the opposition.
-As a result, the LCol’s forces were driven to leave the battlefield, marking the final defeat of Canadian forces during the 1885 North-West Rebellion.
+As a result, the LCol’s forces were driven to leave the battlefield, marking the final defeat of Canadian forces during the 1885 North-West Resistance (also known as the North-West Rebellion).
 Although some Indigenous warriors were inclined to pursue Otter’s retreating force, Poundmaker discouraged further violence.
 The 6-hour clash left 17 men wounded and cost the lives of another 14, eight from the militia and four Cree.

-The North-West Rebellion was quelled within a couple of months and its participants were prosecuted for their involvement.
+The North-West Resistance was quelled within a couple of months and its participants were prosecuted for their involvement.
 Poundmaker was deemed liable for generating the Battle of Cut Knife Hill and declared a traitor.
 He was briefly imprisoned before his death the following year at Blackfoot Crossing, Alberta.
 In 2019, he was fully exonerated by Prime Minister Justin Trudeau.
 “Chief Poundmaker was peacemaker who never stopped fighting for peace. […] [He was] someone who work[ed] tirelessly to ensure the survival of his people and hold the Crown accountable to its obligations as laid out in Treaty 6,” he declared.